-- Work together to promote continuous improvement of cybersecurity, infrastructure security, and resilience-enhancing efforts within the sector as national and sector goals and priorities are identified. - Promote adoption and implementation of risk management processes, best practices, and use of innovative methods across the sector. - Identify and support the information-sharing capabilities and mechanisms that are most appropriate for government and industry entities. - Coordinate with and support the efforts of sector partners to plan, implement and execute the nation's homeland security mission. - Report on the progress made for addressing goals and objectives and applicable national priorities. - Acknowledge and respond to concerns of the sector, from both public and private-sector entities, and work in coordination with the SCC to address and resolve those concerns when possible. - Collaborate with the SCC to foster a coordinated sector-wide approach to physical or cyber incidents affecting the sector or during periods of heightened awareness, in accordance to the corresponding authorities, policies, and directives applicable to each agency.
+- Promote adoption and implementation of risk management processes, best practices, and use of innovative methods across the sector. - Identify and support the information-sharing capabilities and mechanisms that are most appropriate for government and industry entities. - Establish sector goals and priorities. - Report on the progress made for addressing goals and objectives and applicable national priorities. - Acknowledge and respond to concerns of the sector, from both public and private-sector entities, and work in coordination with the SCC to address and resolve those concerns when possible. - Collaborate with the SCC to foster a coordinated sector-wide approach to physical or cyber incidents affecting the sector or during periods of heightened awareness, in accordance to the corresponding authorities, policies, and directives applicable to each agency.